 While off-trail hiking is not prohibited, we encourage all visitors to hike established trails to minimize safety concerns.
 If you choose to hike off-trail, please follow the safety guidelines and tell a friend or family member where you are going and the time you plan to return.
 Do not rely on your footprints.
 Many people get lost each year in the dunefield.
 Use a compass, familiarize yourself with landmarks, and know how to return to your car!

-GPS UnreliabilityOccasionally GPS signals can be unreliable in the monument.
+GPS UnreliabilityOccasionally GPS signals can be unreliable in the park.
 Please make sure to have an alternative form of navigation on you and don’t solely rely on your GPS.
 Keep a map and compass on you and always look around for landmarks.

 Staying Found, Stop Do Not Wander!